meliao/osdc_support/pdc.rst

 	support @ opensciencedatacloud dot org.

-CLI -SSH Keypairs BETA
+SSH Keypairs
 -----------------------
-Until the Tukey console is available, keypairs to login to VMs will need to be managed from the command line.
-To do so please refer to these `Openstack support docs <http://docs.openstack.org/user-guide/content/create_import_keys.html>`_.
+It is necessary to have a keypair setup for both the login node and for instances.
+This can be done using the webconsole by importing an ssh key or by command line.
+To do so from the command line, please refer to these `Openstack support docs <http://docs.openstack.org/user-guide/content/create_import_keys.html>`_.

 It is likely you will just need to tell Nova about your keypairs which can be done using: